Walmart's Big Save Event: Shop Black Friday-Like Deals on Oct. 11

-Walmart's Big Save Event: Shop Black Friday-Type Deals the Same Week as Amazon Prime Day
+Walmart's Big Save Event: Shop Black Friday Deals the Same Week as Amazon Prime Day - Shop Early Deals Now!

 Get ready for big deals.
 Walmart is launching its Big Save event ahead of the holiday season.
 The retailer giant announced the sale extravaganza will start on Oct.
 11 and continue through Oct.
 15.